 This document includes the name of the company and registration number of the company whose shares is being issued, the certificate number, the particulars of the holder(s) of the shares, the class(es) of shares being issued, date of issue, the amount paid on each share etc.

 This document can only be used by the following type of companies:

-Note that this document can not be used by a company limited by guarantee as the company does not have shares.
+Note that this document can not be used by a company limited by guarantee as this type of company does not have shares.

 How to use this document

 This document is used in the following circumstances: